angrykoala/node-wizardry-book/basic-topics/introduction-to-js-and-es6.md

 **WeakMap** and **WeakSet**

-These 2 structures behave almost exactly as the previous two, however they store the object references as _weak_ references, which mean that the references will be removed by the garbage collector if there are not more references to those \(Garbage collection and performance will be further discussed in [JS Performance and Garbage Collector](/advanced-topics/js-performance-and-garbage-collector.md).
+These 2 structures behave almost exactly as the previous two, however they store the object references as _weak_ references, meaning that the references will be removed by the garbage collector if there are not other references to those. \(Garbage collection and performance will be further discussed in [JS Performance and Garbage Collector](/advanced-topics/js-performance-and-garbage-collector.md)\).

 Having weak references is particularly useful when you want to handle loose structures with a lot of living objects without handling memory allocation.
-However, you cannot reliably know the size of the structures when using weak references.
+However, you cannot reliably know the size of the structures when using weak references, as it may change at any moment.

 ## Conditionals and loops